top of page

 I tend to interpret the world through two different forms of writing.

 One is fiction, where philosophical, societal, and structural questions are embedded into narrative, characters, and imagined systems.
+The other is essay writing, where these same ideas can be explored directly, without fictional mediation.

 For me, the two approaches are not separate activities, but different ways of interpreting the same underlying questions about civilization, human behavior, technology, and the structures that shape the modern world.